Dev-hwang/geofence_service/README.md

 And specify the service inside the `<application>` tag as follows.

 ```
+<receiver
+    android:name="com.pravera.flutter_activity_recognition.service.ActivityRecognitionIntentReceiver" />
 <service
-    android:name="com.pravera.geofence_service.activity_recognition.ActivityRecognitionIntentService"
+    android:name="com.pravera.flutter_activity_recognition.service.ActivityRecognitionIntentService"
+    android:permission="android.permission.BIND_JOB_SERVICE"
     android:stopWithTask="true" />
 ```

 ### :baby_chick: iOS

-Like Android platform, geofencing is based on location, so you need to specify location permission.
+Like Android platform, geo-fencing is based on location, so you need to specify location permission.
 Open the `ios/Runner/Info.plist` file and add the following permission inside the `<dict>` tag.

 ```
 <key>NSLocationWhenInUseUsageDescription</key>
 <string>Used to provide geofence service.</string>
 ```

-If you want the geofence service to run in the background, add the following permissions.
+If you want to run the service in the background, add the following permissions.

 ```
 <key>NSLocationAlwaysAndWhenInUseUsageDescription</key>